 Reading your meter

-We understand that reading your meter might not be top of your to-do list right now, but it's really important to keep sending us your meter readings if you can and it's safe to read your meter, so we can give you more accurate bills.
+We understand that reading your meter might not be top of your to-do list right now, but if you’re at home more than normal your energy usage could change, so it's really important to keep sending us your meter readings if you can and if it's safe to read your meter, so we can give you more accurate bills.

 If you have an online account you can log in and send a meter reading.
 If you don't have an online account, you just need your account number (you'll find it on a recent letter or bill) and you can send a meter reading online - or why not activate your account now?